kubernetes-sigs/kueue/site/content/en/docs/reference/kueue.v1beta1.md

 <code>int32</code>
 </td>
 <td>
-   <p>count records the number of times a workload has been requeued
+   <p>count records the number of times a workload has been re-queued
 When a deactivated (<code>.spec.activate</code>=<code>false</code>) workload is reactivated (<code>.spec.activate</code>=<code>true</code>), this count would be reset to null.</p>
 </td>